FSReed/FSReed_CS61C_Fall_2020/Projects/proj4/README.md

 - In `mul_matrix`, I forget to initialize the `result` matrix's entries to all 0.
 - Use a "stupid" way to copy the previous `result` into `tmp` in `pow_matrix`.
 Is there any clever way to implement `pow_matrix`?

+### Conceptual check for Task 3

+When implementing slice in Task3, I found the implementation of `allocate` and `deallocate` is totally wrong!
+When creating a slice, this slice should share the same data with its parent matrix.
+This means **DO NOT allocate another space and copy the data from the parent!**.
+Instead, only create a `double**` pointer and allocate the space of `rows` pointers of the type `double`.
+Then manage the pointers to let them point to the right location of the original data.

 ## Task 2: Setup Numc

 Only need to modify the `setup.py` using 2 function calls.
 If it's done properly: